In a nutshell

 Eureka Mansion

-You can easily see all these sights in one day with a rental car.
-You’ll even have some extra time to spend at the beautiful beach of Trou-aux-Biches, which is very close to the Hindu temple.
+These three attractions can easily be combined in a single day by rental car.
+You’ll also have time left over to spend a few hours at the beautiful beach of Trou aux Biches, which is right near the Hindu temple.

-As an alternative to the rental, you can explore the north in a private day tour with a driver.
-During this tour, you’ll not only discover the highlights in the north, but will also visit the capital Port Louis.
-Since this is a private tour, you can customize the itinerary to suit your needs.
+If you’d rather not drive yourself, you can explore the north on a private day tour with a driver.
+This covers not only the northern highlights but also includes the capital, Port Louis — and since it’s a private tour, you can adjust the itinerary to suit your preferences.

 Aapravasi Ghat

-Aapravasi Ghat, next to Le Morne Brabant Mountain, is the only Unesco World Heritage site in Mauritius and is as connected to the history of the country as hardly any other place on the island.
+The Aapravasi Ghat is, alongside Le Morne Brabant, one of only two UNESCO World Heritage Sites in Mauritius — and it’s more closely tied to the country’s history than almost any other place on the island.

-A large percentage of the Mauritian population are descendants of the workers, many of whom came from India and often worked and lived under miserable conditions.
+Between 1849 and 1923, more than half a million workers arrived here to labor on the English sugar plantations.
+A large portion of the Mauritian population are descendants of these workers, who came largely from India and often lived and worked under deeply difficult conditions.

 Admission